1st Maccabees Chapter 7

 Demetrius I becomes king, and sends Bacchides and Alcimus to Judaea

-7:1 In the hundred fifty first year Demetrius the son of Seleucus departed from Rome, and came up with a few men to a city of the sea coast, and reigned there.
+7:1 In the one hundred fifty-first year (161 BCE) Demetrius the son of Seleucus departed from Rome, and came up with a few men to a city of the sea coast, and reigned there.

 7:2 And as he entered into the palace of his ancestors, so it was, that his forces had captured Antiochus and Lysias, to bring them to him.